-When a company engages with contractors, misclassification, even if unintentional, is a risk.
+When a company engages contractors, misclassification, even if unintentional, is a risk.
 If you treat the contractor like an employee, where you manage their work schedule and pay them a fixed salary, they could claim they are no longer a contractor and are entitled to employee benefits.

 Each country has its own employee and contractor definitions.
 Consider the tax laws and reporting requirements for both the country your company is located in, as well as the Philippines.
 If a contractor is misclassified, your company faces potential risks, including fines and penalties, reputational damage, and forced market exit.

-If your company is based in the U.S. and you are engaging with a contractor, use a W-8BEN tax form to classify your foreign worker’s status as a non-U.S. citizen and determine proper tax reporting and withholdings.
+If your company is based in the U.S. and you are engaging with a contractor, you must use a W-8BEN tax form to classify your foreign worker’s status as a non-U.S. citizen and determine proper tax reporting and withholdings.